 There are 3 different types of faults that your examiner can give:

 In the event of the examiner failing you, you can rebook your test for a date at least ten working days away.
-However, it could be a good idea to wait a little longer so you can book in some more tests to go over mistakes made in the test.
+However, it could be a good idea to wait a little longer so you can book in some more practice to go over mistakes made in the test.

 If you’ve passed your test, the examiner will hand over your authorised pass certificate, explaining any faults you made before wishing you on your way.